middleman/middlemanapp.com/source/templates.html.markdown

 page "/login.html", :layout => "admin"
 ```

 Which would make the login page use the admin layout.
-As an alternative to specifying everything in the `config.rb`, you can set the layout on individual pages in their template file using [Individual Page Configuration].
+As an alternative to specifying everything in the `config.rb`, you can set the layout on individual pages in their template file using [Frontmatter].
 Here is an example `login.html.erb` page which specifies its own layout.

 ``` html
 ---